jschmuec/shardable_ledger/README.md

 Hierarchical Consistency Structures
 ====

-The ledger use case can be expanded to a portfolio management use case.
+**WIP**: The ledger use case might be expandable to a portfolio management use case.
 Each account belongs to a single portfolio.
 Each portfolio can contain accounts and other ledgers.
+Because portfolios need to be consistent, even if securities/positions are transfered between two accounts/subportfolios, the full set of portfolios could be included in the consolidation step.
+However, this will make the system slower as the number of views on the portfolio shrinks.
+Instead, we can store the aggregated value for each portfolio at the end of a given epoch and update these values offline.
+This means that any two portfolios can be consistently aggregated by choosing the latest epoch that is updated in both.